You and your licensed aesthetician will decide which chemical peel is best for your skin.

 Get unbelievably soft, fuzz-free skin with dermablading.

 Dermablading (sometimes referred to as dermaplaning) is a mechanical form of exfoliation.
 It is popular because it also removes peach fuzz, leading to amazingly soft skin.
-And, contrary to the Old Wives Tale, your hair will NOT grow back thicker and darker.
+And, contrary to popular belief, your hair will NOT grow back thicker and darker.
 Combine it with other treatments, like chemical peels, to intensify their effectiveness.

 *Please note that although dermablading is a great way to remove peach fuzz, it is not an effective method to remove coarse facial hair.